 Contribution to the Workforce Skills Development and Recognition Fund

-The contribution for the year must be paid to us by the last day of February of the following year using a remittance method that is convenient for you.
-If you make your payment online, however, you do not have to send the remittance slip.
+Your contribution to the WSDRF for the year must be paid so that we receive it by the last day of February of the following year.
+When you pay the contribution, you must submit the remittance slip included with the RL-1 summary.
+If you are paying your contribution online, do not send us the paper remittance slip.

-If you stop making remittances of source deductions and employer contributions, the deadlines for filing your documents vary depending on whether you stopped operating your business or no longer have employees.
+If you stop making remittances of source deductions and employer contributions during the year, the deadlines for filing your documents vary depending on whether you stopped operating your business or no longer have employees.
+For more information, see You Stop Making Remittances.